Intelligent Autonomous Robotics

 Lectures

 N.B.
-Prior to lecture delivery, the links point to the slides and handouts from last year.
+Prior to lecture delivery, the links may point to the slides and handouts from a previous year.
 These may be updated as the course progresses; please ensure you have the most recent versions for your revision purposes.
 Note also that the timetable of topics here may be subject to revision.

 Date: